Training Fundamentals

 5. Principle of specificity - Training must be aligned with target discipline

 Correct training intensity is crucial for training success.
-Modern training control works with various intensity zones based on heart rate, watts, or lactate values.
+Modern training control works with various intensity zones based on heart rate, watts, or Lactate accumulation values.

 The Five Heart Rate Zones